smv5047/Drone-On-FE/README.md

 # Drone On - SPA - Lambda School Build Week
 ## Project Description

-Drone On is a Single Page React Base Application that creates a two-sided marketplace between those who have a Drone and those who want to rent a Drone.
-Drone On connects Drone Renters and
-Drone Owners across the world enabling Owners to monetize unused inventory and Renters to experience the joy of flying a drone.
+Drone On is a Single Page React base application that creates a two-sided drone.
+Drone On connects Drone Renters and Drone Owners across the world enabling Owners to monetize unused inventory and Renters to experience the joy of flying a drone.

 Drone On, Drone On, Drone Until Your Drone Comes True!